WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/WaterAllocation_WaterUse_TCEQ/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE WaterSources* specific columns.
 - Assign state info to the *WaDE WaterSources* specific columns.
-See *TCEQwr_Allocation and Water Use Schema Mapping to WaDE.xlsx* for specific details.
+See *TCEQ_Allocation and Water Use Schema Mapping to WaDE.xlsx* for specific details.
 - Consolidate output dataframe into water source specific information only by dropping duplicate entries, drop by WaDE specific *WaterSourceName* & *WaterSourceTypeCV* fields.
   - no useable water source information was provided at this time.
 - Assign water source UUID identifier to each (unique) row.